Considering an Office Pet Policy? Start Here.

 Attempts to quantify how many US employers allow pets on premises yield varying results.
 According to the Society of Human Resources Management, it’s only 7 percent.
 Per the American Pet Products Association, it’s much more: 17 percent.
 But what the surveys all agree on is that the practice is on the rise, in part due to the widely publicized workplace policies of companies like Google and Amazon.
 In an effort to stay relevant in a doggedly competitive recruiting environment, businesses are turning to new ways to win-over prospective talent.

 When polled, 75 million Americans opined that having pets in the workplace would positively impact their mood and productivity, and even how well they got along with their colleagues.
-Pets can act as social catalysts, with one 2017 study from Central Michigan University finding that they made employees more attentive, friendly, and collaborative.
+Pets can act as social catalysts, with one study finding that they made employees more attentive, friendly, and collaborative.
 The presence of dogs in particular has been found to dramatically lower stress and even promote better organizational skills.

 On the flip side, there are clear safety and health risks.
 Concerns with pet hygiene and the potential for biting often doom pet policies from the start.
 Keep in mind that most general liability policies exclude animals, but commercial property insurance does cover damage to office space that is caused by pets.
 There are legal risks too, and they’re nothing to sneeze at—in one lawsuit, an allergic employee alleged that her employer violated the Americans With Disabilities Act (ADA) by not amending their policy to accommodate her.

 Consider the nature of the work at your office.
 By definition, not every workplace is equally pet friendly.
 Though office environments are generally safe places for pets, spaces with fragile or dangerous equipment are likely not.
 In other words, no bulldogs in china shops.